vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate-compute.md

   bosh:
     host: 10.212.41.141
     client_id: ops_manager
-  datacenter: Datacenter
+  datacenter: Irvine

 target:
   vcenter:
     host: sc3-vc-02.example.com
     username: administrator@vsphere.local
     insecure: true
-  datacenter: Datacenter
+  datacenter: Irvine
-  cluster: Cluster
+  cluster: Cluster01
-  datastore: VSAN-Datastore1
 ```

-The networks and resource_pools sections map the old vCenter objects on the left to the new vCenter objects on the right.
+The datastores, networks, and resource_pools sections map the old vCenter objects on the left (the yaml key) to the new
+vCenter objects on the right.
 The migration requires the same number of resource pools and networks.
 The target networks must be in the
 same broadcast domain so the VMs can use the same IP addresses.

+The `worker_pool_size` controls how many VMs are migrated in parallel.
+This optional config setting defaults to 3 but
+must be 1 or higher.
+Depending on your hardware and network higher values may decrease the total migration time.
+It's
+generally best to keep this value at 6 or lower to avoid overwhelming the infrastructure.

+The `additional_vms` section is optional, however it's recommended that you use it to migrate your BOSH director
+and your Operations Manager VM (if using TAS).
+Just add each VM's name to the list to have vmotion4bosh migrate the
+listed VMs.

+The `vcenter` section under `target` is only required if you're migrating the VMs to a vCenter that isn't the same as
+the source vCenter.

 The `migrate` command currently requires network access to BOSH either directly via a routable network or via a local SOCKS proxy.
 Once started the process can be stopped via CTRL-C and restarted later, however that will leave your foundation